 Begay-Platero is staff member of the Project Development Department of the Navajo Nation's Division of Economic Development, a position she's held for the past decade and a half.
 Her primary responsibilities are the recruitment and retention of tenants as well as managing the Nation's eight industrial sites.

-She is currently helping Apache County with its business leases, and assisting Navajo Agricultural Products Industry work with a
+She is currently helping Apache County with its business leases, and assisting Navajo Agricultural Products Industry work with a business prospect from Arizona.

 But her work doesn't end with those projects.
 Also on her plate is helping to find a new tenant for the Fort Defiance building, aiding the Raytheon company solve some information technologies programs with lines supplying its site, and with a business expansion.
 She is also helping Navajo Arts and Crafts work out a business agreement.

 "I have 12 projects that I'm involved with, and I am the coordinator for the Fort Wingate memorandum of understanding team get more than 21,000 acres of land returned to the Navajo Nation," she said.